ESSIAC HISTORY & TIMELINE

 Type “Essiac” into any search engine and you will find a great deal of controversy and confusion over who owns and sells the original Essiac formula and who owns the word “Essiac” as a trademark.
 For example, two competing websites offering two different Essiac formulas both claim to have the "original" Essiac formula.
 One of these companies has been aggressively challenging other websites over who owns the word "Essiac" in internet domain names and who has the trademark rights.
 To answer the question “Who Owns Essiac?” we must first look at the history of Essiac.

 To begin with we must understand that Rene Caisse did not use just one “Essiac” formula—there were several.
 The original formula was created by an “Indian medicine man” and it consisted of eight herbs.
 Rene Caisse never revealed what that entire formula was, even to her best friend Mary McPherson who made up Essiac tea for Rene Caisse’s patients.
-However, Essiac researcher Mali Klein believes she knows what the original eight herbs were based upon archival evidence that she inherited from one of Rene Caisse’s friends, Sheila Snow.
+In spite of the speculations, there is no evidence that provides indisputable proof of what the "medicine man's" eighth herb was.

 In the 1890s the "Indian medicine man" freely gave the original eight-herb formula to a woman in northern Ontario for her breast cancer.
 In 1922 this woman gave the recipe to Nurse Rene Caisse free of charge.
 Rene did nothing with the tea until her aunt was diagnosed with inoperable stomach cancer in 1924.1